By Michelle Y. Drake

-You’re convinced that the interview is going great.
-You remembered to turn on the charm, give a firm handshake, and make good eye contact.
+You’re convinced that the interview went extremely well.
+You remembered to turn on the charm, turn off your cellphone, give a firm handshake, and make good eye contact.

 A post-mortem of the interview reveals that while you were turning on that winning smile and explaining where you see yourself in five years, you were also making 6 Fatal Interview Flubs:

 This can be an immediate opportunity killer.
 If you aren't interested in them, they certainly aren't interested in you.

 A blasé attitude has the interviewer thinking you’re not taking the interview seriously.
 It’s an interview not a funeral, but you must delicately balance formality with easy-going confidence.

 You want to be at ease and still show the interviewer that you’re taking this opportunity seriously.

 Demonstrate your interest in the job and the employer by being well-prepared.
 Know the job and what the company does.
 [Read the Guide to Company Research to be prepared.]

 Have good questions ready to ask about the job that demonstrate your interest.
 [Read the 45 Good Questions to Ask in a Job Interview for ideas.]

 Your attire leans more on the "casual" side of "business casual."
 First impressions are based largely on appearance.
 You want to project the professional that you are.
 Remember the old saying, "Dress for the job you want, not the job you have."

 [For details, read 7 Tips to Dress for Interview Success.]